HeloiseMuller/Chimera/README.md

 # Pipeline Chimera

 This pipeline allows to process data the same way as in Muller et al. (2021) https://doi.org/10.1128/JVI.00684-21.
-It was written for the article Muller et al. (2022).
-It is composed of several scripts to run in the same order as listed here.
+It was written for the article Muller et al. (202?).
+It is composed of several scripts, located in `src/`, to run in the same order as listed here.
 The numeroted scripts process chimeric reads specifically for studies on polyDNAviruses.

+In `examples/`, one can find examples of files needed to run the scripts.

 ## Run blastn
 Blastn has to be run on the two reference genomes between which one is looking for chimeric reads.
 One can use the WorkflowBowBlast (https://github.com/HeloiseMuller/WorkflowBowBlast) to process the data until this step.